 2. Background Processes

 Below are the background processes of PostgreSQL.
 Each process has its individual features and PostgreSQL internals.
 Each process details will be described as follows:

 Background Writer process: In PostgreSQL 9.1 version background writer regularly does the checkpoint processing.
 But in PostgreSQL 9.2 version checkpointer process was separated from the background writer process.
 It will keep logs and backup information up to date.

-WAL Writer: This process writes and flushes periodically the WAL data on the WAL buffer to persistent storage.
+WAL Writer: This process writes and flushes the WAL data on the WAL buffer to persistent storage periodically.

-Autovacuum Launcher: When autovacuum is enabled, this process has the responsibility of the autovacuum daemon to carry vacuum operations on bloated tables.
+autovacuum Launcher: When autovacuum is enabled, this process has the autovacuum daemon’s responsibility to carry vacuum operations on bloated tables.
 This process relies on the stats collector process for perfect table analysis.

 Archiver: If we enable archive mode, this process has the responsibility to copy the WAL log files to a specified directory.